Sierra-Alpha/desert/docs/project-report.md

 ### Outcomes

-I realised early on that one giant bash script to set up a system would be slow and that a lot of set up tasks could be run in parrallel.
-I also realised that to be as configurable as possible the configuration files should be seperated from the code so this lead to a program that runs scripts and a configuration repository that is used to tell the program what to run and when.
+I realised early on that one giant bash script to set up a system would be slow and that a lot of set up tasks could be run in parallel.
+I also realised that to be as configurable as possible the configuration files should be separated from the code so this lead to a program that runs scripts and a configuration repository that is used to tell the program what to run and when.

-In this approach I developed a program that would read from a config file and launch scripts, to help with the speed of the process it uses multiple threads where possible and if there is no requirement from a script for IO then it will run in the background and print it's results upon completion.
-This achieves the speed we desire, but also allows the users software environment to be refreshed everytime the user reconnects to the machine/container.
+In this approach I developed a program that would read from a config file and launch scripts, to help with the speed of the process it uses multiple threads where possible, if there is no requirement from a script for IO then it will run in the background and print it's results upon completion.
+This achieves the speed we desire, but also allows the users software environment to be refreshed every time the user reconnects to the machine/container.

-The second part to this process was the coniguration files, I developed a basic scheme to be able to specify tasks in groups, then allow groups to be run once pre-requisite groups had been completed.
+The second part to this process was the configuration files, I developed a basic scheme to be able to specify tasks in groups, then allow groups to be run once prerequisite groups had been completed.
 I also saw the need for subgroups, tasks that are very closely related to one another, to be run sequentially one after the other.